Skip to content

 Step 1 — your starting point on the pathway

-Duration: 12 to 14 weeks (full-time)
+Duration: 16 to 20 weeks (full-time)

 Level 3 builds on your Level 2 knowledge with advanced topics including electrical design, fault diagnosis, inspection principles, and three-phase systems.
 This is where you develop the deeper understanding needed for professional-level work.

-Duration: 1 to 2 weeks (intensive course) or self-study
+Duration: 2 days (intensive course) or self-study

 The 18th Edition is the current version of BS 7671, the IET Wiring Regulations.
 Every practising electrician must hold this qualification — it is mandatory knowledge for anyone working in the electrical trade.
 The course teaches you to navigate and apply the regulation book.